lakritidis/MachineLearning/README.md

 * Support Vector Machines
 * Decision Trees

-This research is co-financed by Greece and the European Union (European Social Fund-SF) through the Operational Programme ``Human Resources Development, Education and Lifelong Learning 2014-2020'' in the context of the project ``Support for International Actions of the International Hellenic University'' (MIS 5154651).
+This research is co-financed by Greece and the European Union (European Social Fund-SF) through the Operational Programme ``Human Resources Development, Education and Lifelong Learning 2014-2020'' in the context of the project "Support for International Actions of the International Hellenic University" (MIS 5154651).